aws-samples/amazon-location-safety-tracker/README.md

 ## Muster Point Tracker

-### Prerequisites
+#### Prerequisites

-For this walkthrough, you will need an AWS account.
+For this walkthrough, you should have the following prerequisites:

+*	An AWS account
+*	A MacOS operating system
+*	XCode version 11.4 or later
+*	Node.js v12.x or later
+*	npm v5.x or later
+*	git v2.14.1 or later
+*	Cocoapods

 ### Setting up Amazon Location Services